grabnerandi/simplenodeservice/README.md

 The app will default to looking for flagd on `127.0.0.1` on port `8013` but this can be configured by setting environment variables: `FEATURE_FLAG_HOST` and `FEATURE_FLAG_PORT` respectively.

 When using the Operator on k8s, flagd will be available as a sidecar on `localhost:8013` so no environment variables should be necessary.

-test...